 If there is one thing that defines us as human beings, it is a tendency to spend money on things we don’t need—and we do it a lot!
 It turns out that saving money is as simple as cutting down on these unnecessary purchases.
 You can cut your spending in half by either finding replacements or doing without them.
 While it is a simple concept, the sheer amount of money that you can save by getting rid of or replacing unnecessary expenses can be quite surprising.

-One of the best examples about how you can save quite a sum of money is the coffee example.
-Getting a coffee from a shop is a pleasure for many people each morning.
+One of the best examples of how you can save quite a sum of money is the coffee example.
+Getting coffee from a shop is a pleasure for many people each morning.
 It allows you to get up and feel refreshed and invigorated, and generally gives you something to look forward to.
 However, doing without this treat in the morning for a year could potentially save you enough money to buy a TV!

 If you figure that a cup of name-brand coffee from a shop generally runs about $3, and there are about 300 workdays per year, then you could potentially save $900 over a single year from daily coffee money alone!
 That sum is enough to buy a nice 42 inch TV or better!
 You can also save on daily coffee expenses by making your morning coffee at home rather than buying it at a coffee shop every day.

 There are many other examples of daily expenses you could work on.
 Like eating out every day instead of making food.
 Eating out just once a day can cost around $12, adding up to a grand total of $4,380 spent on eating out in a year.
 Conversely, eating at home costs roughly $4 a meal per person, adding up to $1,460 spent on eating at home a year.
 Those are major savings!
 You can save around $2,920 a year on food just by preparing your meals at home instead of eating out every day.